I am all alone but I have an internet connection

 Dear Woman at Starbucks,

-I am 54 (I just looked older) and if I’m honest, I am married with no children.
+I am 54 (I just looked older that day) and if I’m honest, I am married with no children.

 Dear Man at Starbucks,